Chinatown–International District, Seattle: Location

-The CID is served by the International District/Chinatown station on the Central Link light rail system (via the Downtown Seattle Transit Tunnel near 4th Ave S), and three stops along Jackson on the First Hill Streetcar: at 5th Ave S (connecting to Central Link), 7th Ave S, and 12th Ave S.

 History

-19th century
+Predecessors in Seattle

 Chinese immigrants first came to the Pacific Northwest in the 1850s, and by the 1860s, some had settled in Seattle.
+The first in the city was Chin Chun Hock, a domestic worker who arrived in 1860 and later founded a general store and hotel.
 Many of the first Chinese immigrants to Washington came from Guangdong province, especially Taishan.
-The first Chinese quarters were near Yesler's Mill on the waterfront.
-According to Chinese oral history, the waterfront was the first Chinatown, where the Chinese dock workers lived.
+By 1873, there was an estimated 100 Chinese residents in Seattle, out of the city's total population of 2,000.
+The first Chinese quarters were near Yesler's Mill on the waterfront, which included several business that opened in the late 1860s.
+The Chinese quarter grew to include residences and shifted uphill from the waterfront into leased buildings around Washington Street.
 The influx of Chinese immigrants was slowed by the Chinese Exclusion Act of 1882.
-In 1886 whites drove out most of Seattle's Chinese population.
+Following an economic crisis a few years later, a group of white Seattle residents drove out the city's Chinese population in February 1886.
 However, some took shelter with Native Americans on the reservations while others came under the protection of white employers and a judge.

 The Great Seattle Fire of 1889 further hindered the community.
 Eventually, the Chinese re-established new quarters farther inland, along Washington St. and Second Avenue South.
 This was the second Chinatown.
 Land values rose, especially with impending construction of the Smith Tower, and the people of Chinatown moved again, to the present and third location along King Street.
 Only the Hop Sing Tong managed to retain its building on 2nd and Washington.
 It sold this building about 2006 in order to purchase the former China Gate building at 516 7th Ave S in the current Chinatown.

 Near the end of the 19th century, Japanese immigrants also began arriving, settling on the south side of the district on the other side of the railroad tracks.
 Part of present-day Dearborn Street, between 8th and 12th avenues, was known as Mikado Street, after the Japanese word for "emperor."
 Japanese Americans developed Nihonmachi, or Japantown, on Main Street, two blocks north of King Street.
 By the mid-1920s, Nihonmachi extended from 4th Avenue along Main to 7th Avenue, with clusters of businesses along Jackson, King, Weller, Lane, and Dearborn streets.